Mi tiempo

-Mi Tiempo (My Time) is the 13th studio album recorded by Puerto Rican performer Chayanne.
-This album was released by Sony BMG Norte and Columbia Records on April 10, 2007 (see 2007 in music).
+Mi Tiempo (English: My Time) is the 13th studio album recorded by Puerto Rican-American recording artist Chayanne.
+This album was released by Sony BMG Norte on April 10, 2007 (see 2007 in music).
 The album was produced by Sebastián de Peyrecave and José Gentile.
 Six singles were released to promote the album: "Si Nos Quedara Poco Tiempo", "Tengo Miedo", "Indispensable", "Lola", "Te Amaré", and "Bailarina".

 It debuted and peaked at position #42 on the U.S. Billboard 200.